-What is the Support the Survivors of Gender Based Violence and Human Trafficking programme in Quito all about?
+What is the Support Survivors of Violence & Human Trafficking programme in Quito all about?

 Whether your interest lies in human rights, social services abroad, female empowerment or combatting sexual exploitation, this is a placement for you.
 The project works with a non-profit organization based in Quito, which focuses on female adolescents that have been victims of sex trafficking in Ecuador.
 The NGO works together with the government, receiving the girls that have been rescued and offering them a safe environment to recover while helping them with the legal issues that their situation implies and finding them a safe family as well as including them in the educational system.
 The NGO is also involved in activities to promote awareness against sex slaves.